ZeroOctave/ZeroOctave-Javascript-Projects/CONTRIBUTING.md

 **14.** Click on `Create Pull Request`.

 **15.** Woohoo!
-You have made a PR to the Programming-Basics :boom: .
+You have made a PR to the ZeroOctave-Javascript-projects :boom: .
 Wait for your submission to be accepted and your PR to be merged.

 **Thank you for your interest in contributing to our Repo!🏼**